 Techniques that can help in this area:

-- Seeking to spend time with God alone and undisturbed
+- Seek to spend time with God alone and undisturbed

 - Use a prayer journal

-Prayer journals, like the one I describe here, are very good to help you slow down your thoughts, eliminate distractions, as well as increase focus, clarity and openness.
+Prayer journals, like the one I describe here, are very good to help you slow down your thoughts and eliminate distractions, plus, they increase focus, clarity and openness.
 They are especially good for people who are very busy and experience large amounts of stress.
-They help you really get to the core of what matters most and usually help people face themselves and God with greater honesty.
+A journal might help you really get to the core of what matters most, not to mention help you face yourself and God with greater honesty.

 - Called to Quiet: Building a life of interior and exterior silence